 Board of Trustees

 Years as a teacher, attorney and law school dean formed the heart of Connie Leistiko’s professional life.
-Since coming to live in Montana in 1996 she has been heavily involved in volunteering and serving various community and nonprofit entities.
-Currently, in addition to the library board, she also serves on the boards of Flathead’s CASA for Kids and CASA of Montana, advocacy groups for abused and neglected children.
+Since coming to live in Montana in 1996, she has been heavily involved in volunteering and serving various community and nonprofit entities.
+In addition to the library board, she also served on the boards of Flathead’s CASA (Court Appointed Special Advocate) for Kids and CASA of Montana, advocacy groups for abused and neglected children.
+Currently she serves as a CASA volunteer.
 She is an avid golfer, reader, and follower of national and world affairs.
 She loves the ocean of her native Florida and the mountains and lakes of her adopted Montana.

 Connie believes that a library is a community amenity without equal.
 She states that “a library should be a source of stability and comfort, connecting all who come there with a sense of our past, present and future.”

 Marsha N. Sultz

 A native Tennessean, Marsha Sultz received a B.A. in Psychology from Memphis State University.
 While visiting her brother in Wyoming, she fell in love with the beautiful mountains and has never returned to the South.
 With her husband, Lucky, and son, Eli, the family moved from Wyoming to Kalispell in 1990.
 Marsha has an extensive background in retail management, but upon moving to Kalispell found her dream job, first at the Flathead County Library and later at the Flathead High School Library.
 Upon her retirement in 2007, she has indulged her love of hiking, knitting and fiction-writing.
 Reading, however, has always been her greatest passion.